Vyral/base-template/_posts/2018-08-03-is-it-time-for-you-to-hire-an-administrative-assistant-for-your-team.md

 tags:
   - Real Estate
 excerpt: >-
-  Before you let yourself get burnt out on real estate transactions, maybe you should consider hiring an administrative assistant.
+  Before you let yourself get burnt out in your career, maybe you should consider hiring an administrative assistant.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Dave+Hooke/Recruiting+Videos/2018/August/Central+PA+Real+Estate+Agent-+How+Do+You+Hire+Your+First+Administrative+Assistant%253F.mp4